Fatigued? You Could Have a Silent UTI

 Maryjane Mashunkashey, 63, was plagued with exhaustion — until she discovered the shocking culprit: a sneaky urinary tract infection, also known as a silent UTI.
 Unrecognized and untreated urinary tract infections (UTIs) can quickly turn into more serious conditions, and they’re more likely to strike women than men.
-But what exactly is a silent UTI?
+But what exactly is a silent UTI, and what are the symptoms?
 Read on to find out more about this condition, along with the simple fix that can restore your vitality.

 Silent UTIs: How They Start